 - Blepharitis.
 Itchiness or burning accompanied by redness or swelling of the lids may indicate blepharitis.
 This is a condition that happens when clogged oil glands near the base of the eyelashes cause chronic inflammation and problems in the eyelash follicles.

 - Trichotillomania.
-This is a condition where stress or other emotional or psychological distress causes a person to pull out their own eyelashes habitually.
+This is a condition where emotional or psychological distress causes a person to pull out their own eyelashes habitually.

 - Skin cancer.
 More rarely, localized lash loss can be a symptom of a skin cancer on the eyelid.
 Cancer can interrupt eyelash growth as harmful cells spread.